TYONG2709/People-Vehicle-Search/docs/adding_database.md

 ## Adding database into supabase
-Supabase have a more efficient way to add data into the database by importing the csv files into it's respective table (click this to view csv files - [database](/Original_Database)).
+Supabase have a more efficient way to add data into the database by importing the csv files into it's respective table (People & Vehicles).
 But before that, we have to create tables with correct attributes first.

 ### Details on my supabase
 | | |